 Amendments are typically reviewed by the HREC Chair out of session.
 Where appropriate, a governance review is also undertaken concurrently by office staff.
 Only in exceptional circumstances will a amendment be escalated for full HREC review.
 This generally only occurs where the risk is considered high, or additional expertise is required.
 If your submission does require full HREC review, you will be notified as soon as possible.

-We aim to have amendments approved within 2-4 weeks.
-Additional delays may occur during busy periods, however, we will ensure you are informed if it is likely your submission will be delayed for any reason.
+We aim to have amendments approved within two to four weeks.
+Additional delays may occur during busy periods.
+However, we will inform you of any delays.